St Mary's Catholic School, Newcastle upon Tyne: History

-St Mary's started life as a technical school for boys in 1954, and was located on the west side of Frederic Street (Rutherford Street not Frederic Street) (now a part of St. James' Boulevard), a short street between Bath Lane and Westgate Road in Newcastle until September 1966.
+St Mary's started life as a technical school for boys in 1954, and was located on the north side of Rutherford Street, a short street between Bath Lane and Westgate Road in Newcastle until September 1966.
 It then moved to its current site in Benton Park Road in Longbenton where it continued to be a boys-only school until 1977.
 As a result of the re-organisation of Catholic Schools in 1977 St Mary's became a co-educational Catholic Comprehensive.
 The school was based on three sites, one in Longbenton, one in Walker and one in Killingworth.
 These three sites were brought together some years later to its current site in Longbenton and is now the only Catholic co-educational secondary school in Newcastle.
 The school is part of the family of Catholic schools in the Diocese of Hexham and Newcastle.

-New School Building

-New buildings for the school were completed in September 2011, including an atrium, the chapel, the main hall and sports facilities and so on.
+New buildings for the school were completed in September 2011, including an atrium, the chapel, the main hall and sports facilities.
 The original building was demolished and the site landscaped to provide a range of sports areas, a memorial garden, a wildlife area, and seating areas for students.